artalar/reatom/docs/src/pages/packages/npm-react.md

 What, why?
 In the example bellow we creating "inline" atoms, which will live only during the component lifetime.
 Here are the benefits of this pattern instead of using regular hooks:

 - You could depend your atoms by a props (deps changing will cause atom recreation and it state dropping).
-- Easy access to services, in case you use reatom as a IoC.
+- Easy access to services, in case you use reatom as a DI.
 - Component inline atoms could be used for other computations, which could prevent rerenders ([see above](#prevent-rerenders)).
 - Created actions and atoms will be visible in logger / debugger with async `cause` tracking, witch is much better for debugging than `useEffect`.
 - Unify codestyle for any state (local and global) description.